What went wrong for Trump in North Korea? Everything

 The talks were star-crossed from the start, said Ellen Tauscher, who was the State Department’s undersecretary for arms control and international security affairs under President Barack Obama.

-“You don’t start out, number one, by giving a despot and murderer like Kim what he wants, which is a photo-op with the president of the United States,” she said in an interview with NBC News.
+“You don’t start out, No. 1, by giving a despot and murderer like Kim what he wants, which is a photo-op with the president of the United States,” she said in an interview with NBC News.
 “The principals meet at the end.”

 But there were major substantive problems, too, not least of which was the disagreement within the administration about the desired outcome of the talks.